TheKamboy/gt-computer-trouble/README.md

 ## Other Ways to Play

-> 💣 The Replit version is VERY buggy, so it&rsquo;s recommended to play with the other options instead.
+> 💣 The Replit version isn't very buggy, but it's still recommended to play with other options instead.

 [You can play on Replit!](https://replit.com/@Kamboy123/gt-computer-trouble?v=1)

 # New Name

-Keegan&rsquo;s Game has now been renamed to Ghost Team, due to request from my brother.
+Keegan's Game has now been renamed to Ghost Team, due to request from my brother.